hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 Here's an example of a `sample_script.ps1` that will work with the environment variables we will set in our packer config; copy the contents into your own `sample_script.ps1` and provide the path to it in your packer config:

 ```
-Write-Output("PACKER_BUILD_NAME is automatically set for you, or you can set it in your builder variables; the default for this builder is: " + $Env:PACKER_BUILD_NAME )
+Write-Output("PACKER_BUILD_NAME is automatically set for you,)
+Write-Output("or you can set it in your builder variables; )
+Write-Output("the default for this builder is: " + $Env:PACKER_BUILD_NAME )
-Write-Output("Remember that escaping variables in powershell requires backticks; for example VAR1 from our config is " + $Env:VAR1 )
+Write-Output("Remember that escaping variables in powershell requires backticks: )
+Write-Output("for example, VAR1 from our config is " + $Env:VAR1 )
 Write-Output("Likewise, VAR2 is " + $Env:VAR2 )
 Write-Output("and VAR3 is " + $Env:VAR3 )
 ```